pranavrao145/Markus-Wiki/Instructor-Guide--Assignments--Marking--Set-Up.md

 ### Collecting Specific Revisions

 An instructor can bypass the collection process to manually select which version of a group's files to collect and grade (this is helpful when an individual extension is given to a student, for example).
 To do so, first click on the "Repository Name" link for the appropriate group.
 Then navigate to the version of the submitted files you wish to grade, and click on the "Manually Collect and Grade Revision" button.
+The option to retain grading data will also appear on this page if the submission has been previously collected.

 ## Marking State